 Yes.
 Part of the recruitment process will include a medical and this will include an eye test.
 Our Occupational Health Physician will determine whether your vision meets the standards to become a firefighter.
 You will be required to take up to date eyesight test results to your medical appointment.

-The national recruitment standards for firefighters require firefighters to have: Uncorrected distance vision no worse than 6/18 in the better eye and 6/24 in the worse eye.
-Corrected distance acuity should be at least 6/9 with both eyes open and reach 6/12 in the weaker eye.
+• Corrected distance acuity should be at least 6/9 with both eyes open and reach 6/12 in the weaker eye.

 Yes, anyone who considers they have a disability can apply to join the fire service.

-You will be asked if you have a disability as part of the recruitment process and to provide details of any adjustments that you may require to take part in the selection process and to fulfil the role of a firefighter.
+You will be asked if you have a disability as part of the recruitment process and to provide details of any reasonable adjustments that you may require to take part in the selection process and to fulfil the role of a firefighter.
 Each case will be considered on an individual basis.

 You must be at least 18 years of age at the start of the training course.